dilshanj24/Discount-Criteria-API-Doc/Data Contract for Discount Criteria Create Endpoint.md

-# Discount Criteria Create Endpoint
+# Discount Criteria Create Endpoint Data Contract

 This document describes the data contract for creating discount criteria in the Discount Manager API.